Cross effects and calculus in an unbased setting: Cross effects

-The cross effects functor will be a functor of functors.
+The cross effect functors will be functors of functors.
 For this reason, we will often need to consider the ``category" of functors from one category to another.
 Strictly speaking, we can not do so since these categories rarely have sets of morphisms (which are defined by natural transformations).
 In practice, this can often be resolved.
 The functors from $\C$ to $\D$ will form a category if $\C$ is skeletally-small or if we are careful to fix a suitable universe of sets in which to work (as in \cite{G3}).
 For the remainder of this paper, we assume that we are in a situation in which such categories of functors make sense.
+We use $\Fun(\Cf, \D)$ to denote the category of functors from $\Cf$ to $\D$ that preserve weak equivalences, and $\Fun(\Cfn n, \D)$ to denote the category of functors of $n$ variables from $\Cf$ to $\D$ that preserve weak equivalences.